Task-Adaptive Saliency Guidance for Exemplar-free Class Incremental Learning: Experimental Results

 \section{Experimental Results}

-In this section we first describe the experimental setup first and then we compare ROSS to other state-of-the-art methods on several DFCIL benchmarks.
-In Section~\ref{subsec:add} we give further analysis over the different components of our proposed approach.
+In this section we first describe our experimental setup and then compare TASS to state-of-the-art methods on several EFCIL benchmarks.
+In Section~\ref{subsec:add} we give further analysis of the various components of TASS.